mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your-first-plugin-crossplatform.md

 #### Windows

-1. In Visual Studio, open the *HelloRhino.CrossPlatform* solution you created above.
+1. In Visual Studio for Windows, open the *HelloRhino.CrossPlatform* solution you created above.
 1. You may get a warning about trusting this project.
 Click *OK*.
 1. Expand the *References* section of the *HelloRhino.Common.Mac* project.
-Notice that Visual Studio cannot resolve the references to *RhinoCommon*, *Rhino.UI* and *Eto*.
+Notice that Visual Studio for Windows cannot resolve the references to *RhinoCommon*, *Rhino.UI* and *Eto*.
 This is to be expected, as this is not the Windows plugin project file.
 ![Bad References]({{ site.baseurl }}/images/your-first-plugin-crossplatform-05.png)
 1. In the *Solution Explorer*, *right-click* the *HelloRhino.Common.Mac* project and select *Unload Project* from the drop-down menu.
 ![Unload Project]({{ site.baseurl }}/images/your-first-plugin-crossplatform-06.png)
 1. In *Windows File Explorer*, navigate to the *HelloRhino.CrossPlatform/HelloRhino.Common* folder.
 We are going to *"clone"* (copy) the *HelloRhino.Common.Mac.csproj* as our template for the Windows *.csproj*.
 1. *Copy* the *HelloRhino.Common.Mac.csproj* file and rename it *HelloRhino.Common.Windows.csproj*:
 ![Copy Project]({{ site.baseurl }}/images/your-first-plugin-crossplatform-07.png)
-1. In Visual Studio, right-click on the *HelloRhino.CrossPlatform* solution in the Solution Explorer and navigate to *Add* > *Existing Project...*
+1. In Visual Studio for Windows, right-click on the *HelloRhino.CrossPlatform* solution in the Solution Explorer and navigate to *Add* > *Existing Project...*
 ![Add Existing Project]({{ site.baseurl }}/images/your-first-plugin-crossplatform-08.png)
 1. Navigate to the *HelloRhino.Common.Windows.csproj* you just copied in Step 6 above.
 1. In the Solution Explorer, expand the *References* section of *HelloRhino.Common.Windows* project.
 Because we copied ("cloned") the *.csproj* file, these Mac-specific references are still present.
 Let's delete those...